andrei-samofalov/async-py-bus/README.md

 the `CustomHandler` class return an event.
 This allows you to pass new outgoing events to the dispatcher, which will forward them to the appropriate handler.
-In the case of a class implementing `HandlerProtocol`, events are added during processing inside the `handle` method.
+In the case of a class implementing `HandlerProtocol`, additionally events can be added during processing inside the `handle` method.

-The difference is that in the first case, only one event is available, while in the second case, you can add as many events as needed during the execution of `handle`.

 ### Handlers binding